GSA-TTS/federal-website-standards/contact.md

 ## Follow our work on GitHub

-We maintain a [GitHub project board for standards](https://github.com/orgs/GSA-TTS/projects/48/views/1?filterQuery=label%3A%22Potential+standard%22) and a [public repository for the standards site](https://github.com/GSA-TTS/federal-website-standards).
+We maintain a public [project board on GitHub for standards](https://github.com/orgs/GSA-TTS/projects/48/views/1?filterQuery=label%3A%22Potential+standard%22).
+You can see the standards we're working on and provide your input.

+We also have a public [repository for the standards website on GitHub](https://github.com/GSA-TTS/federal-website-standards).
+You can [make suggestions for the site or file a bug report](https://github.com/GSA-TTS/federal-website-standards/issues/new/choose) if you find an issue.